robotframework/SeleniumLibrary/docs/extending/extending_seleniumlibrary.rst

 Creating a new library from multiple classes
 --------------------------------------------
-Decomposition is a good way to split library to smaller name spaces and it usually eases the library testing.
-The `decomposition example`_ shows how the ``Get Browser Desired Capabilities`` and ``Open Browser`` keywords can divided to own classes.
+Decomposition is a good way to split library into smaller namespaces and it usually eases the testing of the library.
+The `decomposition example`_ shows how the ``Get Browser Desired Capabilities`` and ``Open Browser`` keywords can be divided into their own classes.

 The example also shows the usage of the ``ctx`` (context) object and the `LibraryComponent`_ class.
-The ``ctx`` object is a instance of the SeleniumLibrary which provides access to the SeleniumLibrary `Public API`_ for the ``BrowserKeywords``  and ``DesiredCapabilitiesKeywords`` classes.
+The ``ctx`` object is an instance of the SeleniumLibrary which provides access to the SeleniumLibrary `Public API`_ for the ``BrowserKeywords``  and ``DesiredCapabilitiesKeywords`` classes.

-The ``LibraryComponent`` is a wrapper class, which provides easier shortcuts the ``ctx`` object methods and example provides general logging methods.
+The ``LibraryComponent`` is a wrapper class, which provides easier shortcuts to the ``ctx`` object methods and the example provides general logging methods.
 Example the Selenium WebDriver instance in the context: ``self.ctx.driver``, but the ``LibraryComponent`` provides a shortcut and it can be accessed with: ``self.driver``

 Creating a new library by getting active library instance
 ---------------------------------------------------------
-Getting the active library instance provides way to create a new library that it does not automatically contain keywords from the SeleniumLibrary.
-This eases the name space handling and if only new keywords are created, user does not have to prefix the keywords with the library name.
-This way also allows user to freely choose the Robot Framework `library API`_.
+Getting the active library instance provides a way to create a new library that does not automatically contain keywords from the SeleniumLibrary.
+This eases the name space handling and if only new keywords are created, the user does not have to prefix the keywords with the library name.
+This way also allows users to freely choose the Robot Framework `library API`_.
-The `instance example`_ shows a way how the active SeleniumLibrary is get from the Robot Framework.
+The `instance example`_ shows a way to get the active SeleniumLibrary from the Robot Framework.
-The example shows how to declare ``Get Browser Desired Capabilities`` and ``Open Browser`` keywords to the new library and the `instance example`_ uses the `static keyword API`_ to declare new keywords.
+The example shows how to declare ``Get Browser Desired Capabilities`` and ``Open Browser`` keywords in the new library and the `instance example`_ uses the `static keyword API`_ to declare new keywords.

 .. _EventFiringWebDriver: https://seleniumhq.github.io/selenium/docs/api/py/webdriver_support/selenium.webdriver.support.event_firing_webdriver.html#module-selenium.webdriver.support.event_firing_webdriver